pranavsb/santorini-RL/README.md

 This is a PettingZoo environment (similar to OpenAI Gym for multi-agent tasks) for the board game [Santorini](https://boardgamegeek.com/boardgame/194655/santorini).

-Using this environment, different RL techniques from [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) to solve Santorini are attempted.
+Using this environment, different RL techniques like PPO and DQN to solve Santorini are attempted.

+See `/env` for PettingZoo environment and `/model` for RL code and models.

 Environment: